 If the washing machine is going through the wash program properly and doing the final spin at the end but the fabric softener just isn’t being taken out then these are the possible causes –

-- The main PCB has not sent power to the solenoid (water valve) that flushes the softener away.
+1: The main PCB has not sent power to the solenoid (water valve) that flushes the softener away.
 This is a possibility though quite unlikely.

 2: Power has been sent to the water valve but a connection fault or break in a wire prevents the electricity getting to or from the valve (again this is likely to be rare).

-3: The solenoid inside the water valve is open circuit (most likely)
+3: The solenoid inside the water valve is open circuit (more likely).

-- If there is a mechanical arm to divert water into the fabric softener compartment (instead of a solenoid) it could be jammed (* see below)
+4: If there is a mechanical arm to divert water into the fabric softener compartment (instead of a solenoid) it could be jammed (* see below).

 If there is a separate solenoid valve for the fabric softener it should be easy enough to see.
 There will be a separate solenoid with 2 wires and a hose connecting to the soap dispenser to where the softener dispenser is.
 To test a water valve solenoid you need to use a continuity test meter.
 Don’t just assume it is faulty.
 Disconnect the washer from the electricity supply!
 Take off the wires to the valve and see if you get a reading.